 Firstly, the applicant should check that the land is not already registered as a town or village green.
-The applicant can do this by contacting the Rights of Way team at rightsofway@milton-keynes.gov.uk, which is the relevant authority for town and village greens in Milton Keynes.
+The applicant can do this by contacting the Land Charges team at Milton Keynes Council on 01908 252317, which is the relevant authority for town and village greens in Milton Keynes.